gpdowney/lightweightLSAT/pages/resources/confuse.md

 The Test-Makers know how your brain works better than you do.
 And with each Test they learn more.
 They have experimented with thousands of Answer choices on thousands of Test-Takers.

 The Answers are not your friend.
-Unlike other standardized tests (or the LG section), you cannot use them to hack the Q.
+Unlike other standardized tests (or the Games section), you cannot use them to hack the question.

 ### Be Prepared for the Answers

-[Predictions protect you](predict.html) from the dangerous Answers.
+[Predictions protect you][predict] from the dangerous Answers.
 They allow you to check your Understanding and ruthlessly eliminate Wrong Answers.

 ### Be RUTHLESS with the Answers. {#ruthless}